-As an organ donor, you may receive contributions of leave from multiple employees.
-However, you may not receive or use more leave than is medically necessary for the complete organ donation process.
+As an organ donor, you may receive contributions of time off from multiple employees.
+However, you may not receive or use more time off than is medically necessary for the complete organ donation process.

 Donated hours are paid at your regular rate of pay.

-Organ donor shared leave is used before any of your other accrued leave.
-You do not have to exhaust your accrued annual and sick leave to be eligible for a contribution from this program.
+Organ donor shared leave is used before any of your other paid time off.
+You do not have to exhaust your accrued vacation and sick time off to be eligible for a contribution from this program.

 Request for shared leave

-- You complete and submit the Shared Leave - Organ Donor - Request to Receive (MS Word) form to your supervisor.
+- Complete and submit the Shared Leave - Organ Donor - Request to Receive (MS Word) form to your supervisor.